-This year Starry Night Winery celebrates its seventeenth anniversary as a bonded winery.
+This year Starry Night Winery celebrates its nineteenth anniversary as a bonded winery.
 The story of how we came into existence starts many years earlier when Wayne Hansen, Bruce Walker, Mike Miller and Skip Granger started making wine at an amateur level.
 Our motivation for this came from a shared life long passion for wine and an increasing disdain for the over priced and often mass-produced wines found in the market.

 In our first year we crushed several hundred pounds of grapes and produced about fifty cases of Zinfandel, Cabernet Sauvignon and Chardonnay in Wayne’s basement.
 By combining the best of both new and traditional methods we found that we could make outstanding wine.
 We also spent time researching wine making methods, taking classes at UC Davis, and received the advice of some very helpful commercial winemakers.
 After several years of home winemaking, we finally applied for and received our bond several weeks before harvest in 1999.